Economic Development Studio Class

-Redeveloping the Vaughan Furniture Building in Galax, VA: Studio participants worked with the City Manager of Galax, Keith Barker and owners of Vaughan Furniture to develop revitalization ideas for the vacant Vaughan Furniture Building.
+Redeveloping the Vaughan Furniture Building in Galax, VA: Studio participants worked with City Manager of Galax Keith Barker and owners of Vaughan Furniture to develop revitalization ideas for the vacant Vaughan Furniture Building.
 Participants conducted a literature review, interviewed city residents including business owners and organizational leaders, collected surveys, and created a plan for the building which they later presented to local business owners, town officials, and members of the public.

 Virginia Growth and Opportunity Fund: Ridge Valley Fellowship Program: Studio participants worked with GO Virginia Regions 1, 2, and 8 to develop a proposal for an inter-regional educational and workforce collaboration to retain highly-educated employees that possess the essential skills and fundamentals that employers in these regions demand.

 Target Industry Analysis for the New River Valley Economic Development Alliance: The Economic Development Studio at Virginia Tech identified four target industries for the region through data analysis, stakeholder interviews, stakeholder focus groups and researching industry trends and regional assets.